The Cub Scout National Summertime Pack Award recognizes packs that are active during summer. Scouts can also earn den & individual awards.

 National Summertime Pack Award

-For a pack to earn the award, they simply need to hold at least one pack event or activity in each of the three months–June, July, and August.
+For a Cub Scout pack to earn the award, they simply need to hold at least one pack event or activity in each of the three months–June, July, and August.
 That's it.
 There is no attendance requirement to earn the pack award.

 Activities can be as simple or as elaborate as you want.
 They could be just for fun or could benefit your community.
-The point is to do something as a pack to keep the boys involved in Scouting over the summer break.
+The point is to do something as a pack to keep the Scouts involved in Scouting over the summer break.